reactioncommerce/proxy-traefik/docs/SimpleDeploymentGuide.md

 **Expose Reaction Platform services**

 In this section the Reaction Platform services will be exposed to the public web.
-Thi will be achieve by adding labels to each of the services that contain their corresponding subdomain.
+This will be achieved by adding labels to each of the services that contain their corresponding subdomain.

 ###### Expose the Reaction API